vinarmani/swap-protocol/swap-protocol-spec.md

 The procedure for negotiating and executing a Threshold Crowdfund via the SWaP protocol is as follows:

-The Offering Party broadcasts a Signal with information about the desired exchange.
+1. The Offering Party broadcasts a Signal with information about the desired exchange.
 This information includes:
-<campaign_uri_utf8> A URI for the crowdfunding campaign.
-This can be a web URI, and IPFS URI, a Bitcoin Files Protocol URI, or any other valid informational URI.
+	* ```<campaign_uri_utf8>``` A URI for the crowdfunding campaign.
+This can be a web URI, and IPFS URI, a [Bitcoin Files Protocol](https://github.com/simpleledger/slp-specifications/blob/master/bitcoinfiles.md) URI, or any other valid informational URI.
 The URI prefix (if appropriate) should be included for disambiguation.
-<out_count_and_outs_bytes> A representation of the output portion of the intended transaction.
-The format of this data is described at https://bitcoin.org/en/developer-reference#raw-transaction-format and is as follows:
+	* ```<out_count_and_outs_bytes>``` A representation of the output portion of the intended transaction.
+The format of this data is described at [https://bitcoin.org/en/developer-reference#raw-transaction-format](https://bitcoin.org/en/developer-reference#raw-transaction-format) and is as follows:
-compactSize uint (varying byte length) - Number of outputs in this transaction. txOuts (varying byte length) - Transaction outputs, concatenated.
-See description of txOut below. int64_t (8 bytes) - Number of satoshis to spend.
-May be zero; the sum of all outputs may not exceed the sum of satoshis previously spent to the outpoints provided in the input section. compactSize uint (1+ bytes) - Number of bytes in the pubkey script.
-Maximum is 10,000 bytes. char[] (varying byte length) - The scriptPubKey.
+		* *compactSize uint* (varying byte length) - Number of outputs in this transaction.
+		* *txOuts* (varying byte length) - Transaction outputs, concatenated.
+See description of txOut below.
+			* *int64_t* (8 bytes) - Number of satoshis to spend.
+May be zero; the sum of all outputs may not exceed the sum of satoshis previously spent to the outpoints provided in the input section.
+			* *compactSize uint* (1+ bytes) - Number of bytes in the pubkey script.
+Maximum is 10,000 bytes.
+			* *char[]* (varying byte length) - The *scriptPubKey*.
 Defines the conditions which must be satisfied to spend this output.

-The Accepting Party finds the offered Signal.
+2. The Accepting Party finds the offered Signal.
 In most cases, the Offering Party will publicize the offer as a means to attract funders.
 Using the output data in the Signal, the Accepting party constructs a set of signed inputs (to be used as a portion of the crowdfund) with the following procedure:
-Create a new (Version 1) transaction with nLocktime=0 and each input’s nSequence=UINT_MAX (0xffffffff)
+	* Create a new (Version 1) transaction with ```nLocktime=0``` and each input’s ```nSequence=UINT_MAX``` (```0xffffffff```)
-Add the outputs as defined in the Offer Signal
+	* Add the outputs as defined in the Offer Signal
-Add the desired UTXOs to spend as inputs to spend and sign those inputs using SIGHASH_ALL|SIGHASH_ANYONECANPAY signature hash type.
+	* Add the desired UTXOs to spend as inputs to spend and sign those inputs using ```SIGHASH_ALL|SIGHASH_ANYONECANPAY``` signature hash type.
-Extract only the input data from the raw transaction in the following format: compactSize uint (varying byte length) - Number of inputs in this transaction. txIns (varying byte length) - Transaction inputs.
-See description of txIn below. outpoint (36 bytes) - The previous outpoint being spent.
-See description of outpoint below. char[32] (32 bytes) - The TXID of the transaction holding the output to spend.
-The TXID is a hash provided in internal byte order. uint32_t (4 bytes) - The output index number of the specific output to spend from the transaction.
-The first output is 0x00000000. compactSize uint (varying byte length) - The number of bytes in the signature script.
-Maximum is 10,000 bytes. char[] (varying byte length) - scriptSig.
+	* Extract only the input data from the raw transaction in the following format:
+		* *compactSize uint* (varying byte length) - Number of inputs in this transaction.
+		* *txIns* (varying byte length) - Transaction inputs.
+See description of txIn below.
+			* *outpoint* (36 bytes) - The previous outpoint being spent.
+See description of outpoint below.
+				* *char[32]* (32 bytes) - The TXID of the transaction holding the output to spend.
+The TXID is a hash provided in internal byte order.
+				* *uint32_t* (4 bytes) - The output index number of the specific output to spend from the transaction.
+The first output is ```0x00000000```.
+			* *compactSize uint* (varying byte length) - The number of bytes in the signature script.
+Maximum is 10,000 bytes.
+			* *char[]* (varying byte length) - scriptSig.
 A script-language script which satisfies the conditions placed in the outpoint’s pubkey script.
-Uint32_t (4 bytes) - Sequence value.
-Must be set as 0xffffffff
+			* *Uint32_t* (4 bytes) - Sequence value.
+Must be set as ```0xffffffff```
-Broadcast the Payment message.
+	* Broadcast the Payment message.
 The Payment message includes:
-<chunk_count_int> The number of chained transactions representing “chunks” of attached data
+		* ```<chunk_count_int>``` The number of chained transactions representing “chunks” of attached data
-<signal_tx_id> The transaction hex of the crowdfund Offer Signal being paid to
+		* ```<signal_tx_id>``` The transaction hex of the crowdfund Offer Signal being paid to
-<chunk_X_data_bytes> The extracted input data from (d)
+		* ```<chunk_X_data_bytes>``` The extracted input data from (d)

-The Offering Party aggregates all Payment messages by searching the blockchain for Payments which correspond to the original <signal_tx_id>.
+3. The Offering Party aggregates all Payment messages by searching the blockchain for Payments which correspond to the original ```<signal_tx_id>```.
 Upon aggregating sufficient valid Payments, the Offering Party constructs a valid transaction using the outputs from the original Offer Signal and the inputs from the Payments.
 The Offering Party then broadcasts this transaction to the network.
-If the transaction is accepted, he spends the Baton UTXO from his original Signal, marking the Signal as spent.
+If the transaction is accepted, he spends the **Baton UTXO** from his original Signal, marking the Signal as spent.

 # 4. Considerations

 ## 4.1 Completing or Canceling An Offer Signal
-A Signal is considered active (accepting Payments) as long as it’s “Baton UTXO” - the UTXO at index 1 (the second output) - is unspent.
+A Signal is considered active (accepting Payments) as long as it’s **“Baton UTXO”** - the UTXO at index 1 (the second output) - is unspent.
 Upon successful completion and execution of a SWaP protocol transaction, or if the Offering Party wishes to cancel the Offer, said party simply spends the Baton UTXO.
 New Payments must never be sent for a completed or cancelled Offer Signal and any wallets supporting SWaP Protocol must make this check on any prospective Offers.

 ## 4.2 Reserving UTXOs